flying-octopus/BashProfile/README.md

 ### Ending note
-Feel free to customize this bash profile
+Feel free to customize this bash profile.